pynucastro.networks package

 make_ap_pg_approx(intermediate_nuclei=None)[source]#

-combine the rates A(a,g)B and A(a,p)X(p,g)B (and the reverse) into a single effective approximate rate.
+Combine the rates A(a,g)B and A(a,p)X(p,g)B (and the reverse) into a single effective approximate rate.
+The new approximate rates will be added to the network and the original rates will be removed (although they are still carried by the ApproximateRate object.

 make_nn_g_approx(intermediate_nuclei=None)[source]#